 Also, don’t forget that storage and security issues aren’t contained within your agency’s walls.

-All humans—even social workers—are error-prone, so there’s always the chance that a worker might accidentally lose a paper file or leave it behind after a client visit held elsewhere than the office.
+All humans—even social workers and caseworkers—are error-prone, so there’s always the chance that a worker might accidentally lose a paper file or leave it behind after a client visit held elsewhere than the office.

 Storing sensitive case information in the cloud instead of on paper would increase the security of your data while clearing up some much-needed space in the office.

-Check out these case studies to get a better look at the real results agencies have seen by eliminating paper and modernizing processes across various program areas:
+- Check out Northwoods' case studies to read the real results that adult & aging, child support, child welfare, and economic assistance agencies have seen by eliminating paper and modernizing processes.

 Greg Tipping—vice president of Northwoods’ Complex Solutions Group—helps agencies uncover and solve their most complicated, challenging, and unique business problems.
 Equipping agencies with custom solutions to deliver services better, Greg fulfills his mission to make a difference in the lives of folks that rely on support from agencies to get by day to day.